CtrlK

 Conciseness

-The content is mostly efficient with executable code, but includes some unnecessary elements like the Prerequisites section (Claude knows async/await), the Error Handling table that partially restates what the code already demonstrates, and the 'Overview' section that describes what follows rather than adding value.
-The typed interfaces are thorough but could be trimmed since Claude can infer SDK types.
+The content is mostly efficient with executable code examples, but includes some unnecessary elements like the Prerequisites section (Claude knows what async/await is), the 'Familiarity with async/await and error handling' prerequisite, and the Error Handling table which partially restates what the code already demonstrates.
+The interfaces for ExaSearchOptions and ExaContentsOptions are quite verbose and could be trimmed.

 2 / 3